KSZO Ostrowiec Świętokrzyski

-KSZO Ostrowiec Świętokrzyski ([ˈkʂɔ ɔsˈtrɔvjɛt͡s ɕfjɛntɔˈkʂɨskʲi]) is a Polish football club based in Ostrowiec Świętokrzyski, Poland.
-It was founded on August 11, 1929.
+KSZO 1929 Ostrowiec Świętokrzyski ([ˈkʂɔ ɔsˈtrɔvjɛt͡s ɕfjɛntɔˈkʂɨskʲi]) is a Polish football club based in Ostrowiec Świętokrzyski, Poland.
+It was initially founded on 11 August 1929.
+They currently play in group IV of the III liga, the fourth division of national football league system.

 History

 Initially, a club called Ostrovia existed in the city.
 It was established between 1922 and 1924 and dissolved in 1926.
 KSZO was established in 1929.
-The construction of the club's stadium began in 1931 and finished in 1934.
+The construction of the KSZO Municipal Sports Stadium began in 1931 and finished in 1934.
 As a result of the Nazi invasion of Poland, the club's activities ceased in 1939.

 The club activities resumed in 1945.
 Between 1949 and 1956, the club was called Stal.

-In 2012, the club declared bankruptcy.
-The same year, it was reorganized under the same name and badge.
+In 2011, the club declared bankruptcy.
+The same year, it was reorganized under the name KSZO 1929, and asserted the history and grounds of the original KSZO.